Navam9530/navam9530.github.io/_posts/2023-06-01-Need-of-Parametric-Equations.md

 ---
-description: A line is represented by 1 equation in 2D but by 3 equations in 3D.
+description: A Line is represented by 1 Equation in 2D but by 3 Equations in 3D.
 Why?
 category: Discoveries
 math: True
 ---